-In the preliminaries, the robots travel 4.5 meters (subject to change depending on the venue).
+In the preliminaries of ROBO-ONE Light, the robots travel 4.5 meters (subject to change depending on the venue.
+In addition, preliminaries may not be carried out depending on the number of participants.).

 In the case of course-out or time-out, you can't participate in the final tournament.

-Places are determined by the time to the goal, and the top 48(maximum) robots for ROBO-ONE,32robots for ROBO-ONE Light and 16 robots for ROBO-ONE auto (including the top 3 robots in the world rankings and robots certified at sanctioned tournaments) move on to the finals tournament.
+Places are determined by the time to the goal, and the top 32(maximum) robots for ROBO-ONE Light (including the top 3 robots in the world rankings and robots certified at sanctioned tournaments) move on to the finals tournament.